National Assembly of Sportsmen’s Caucuses (NASC)

 NASC Executive Council

-The NASC program is guided by an Executive Council comprised of state sportsmen’s caucus leaders who are dedicated to advancing the goals of the program.
+The NASC program is guided by an Executive Council comprised of state sportsmen’s caucus leaders and members who are dedicated to advancing the goals of the program.
 Elected by their sportsman-legislator colleagues to serve two year terms, Executive Council members assist with policy development, sportsmen’s community engagement, program administration and media outreach intended to highlight the role that hunting, angling, recreational shooting and trapping play in supporting conservation policies that also benefit our nation’s social and economic wellbeing.

-Vice President: Representative Brian White (SC)View Details
+President: Representative Brian White (SC)View Details

-Secretary: Representative Jeff Goley (NH)View Details
+Vice President: Representative Jeff Goley (NH)View Details

 NASC Executive Council: Sportsmen’s Profiles